Tropical Storm Sinlaku (2020)

-Tropical Storm Sinlaku was a weak tropical cyclone that impacted Vietnam, Thailand and Laos in early August 2020.
+Tropical Storm Sinlaku (Note: The name Sinlaku (Kosraean: Sinlackuh, [sinlɛkʌ]) was contributed by the Federated States of Micronesia and refers to the goddess of nature and breadfruit of Kosrae.) was a weak tropical cyclone that impacted Vietnam, Thailand and Laos in early August 2020.
 Beginning as a tropical depression on July 31 in the South China Sea, Sinlaku was the fifth storm of the 2020 Pacific typhoon season.
 It gradually organized as it took a slow west-northwest course, strengthening into a tropical storm the following day despite its monsoonal structure.
 The storm subsequently made landfall in Vietnam as a broad but weak tropical storm.
 Persistent land interaction weakened Sinlaku, leading to its dissipation on August 3.

 Sinlaku brought heavy monsoonal rains to much of Southeast Asia, especially to Vietnam, Laos, and Thailand.
 Two people were killed in Vietnam, and two people were killed in Thailand.

 Meteorological history

 In late July 2020, an area of atmospheric convection began to persist approximately 410 km (255 mi) east of Virac, Catanduanes.
 Afterwards, the Joint Typhoon Warning Center (JTWC) designated the system a low-chance of developing into a tropical cyclone.
 Although situated within an environment generally conducive for the formation of a tropical cyclone, the low-pressure area moved towards Luzon, emerging in the South China Sea with little to no organization.
 The low-pressure system then later left the Philippine Area of Responsibility and moved towards the South China Sea.
 By the following hours, the JTWC upgraded the disturbance's chance to develop at medium, assessing that the disturbance is a monsoon depression.

 On the following day, July 31, the Japan Meteorological Agency (JMA) designated the invest as a tropical depression.
 In a favorable environment of low vertical shear, excellent equatorial outflow and 31 °C sea surface temperatures, the depression continued to organize, and by the next day, the JMA upgraded depression to a tropical storm, naming it Sinlaku.
 The JTWC would later follow suit, upgrading the monsoon depression to tropical storm status.
 Sinlaku would later not intensify further, although the JMA said the storm's pressure lowered to 992 hPa (29.29 inHg).
 The storm would later make landfall on northern Vietnam, and both agencies issued final advisories on Sinlaku.